ayeshrodz/bills-tracker/README.md

 ## Features

 *   Track your recurring bills with details like bill type, amount, and payment date.
+*   Filter bills by category, date, or amount and page through large histories.
 *   Add notes to your bills for extra details.
 *   Upload file attachments (images or PDFs) for each bill.
 *   Secure authentication using Supabase.